jpmckinney/multi_mail/README.md

       :mandrill_webhook_url => 'http://example.com/post',
     })

 If you omit the `:mandrill_webhook_key` and `:mandrill_webhook_url` options, MultiMail will not check whether a request originates from Mandrill.
+You can get your webhook key from [Mandrill's Webhooks Settings](https://mandrillapp.com/settings/webhooks).

 The default SpamAssassin score needed to flag an email as spam is `5`.
 Add a `:spamassassin_threshold` option to increase or decrease it.
 For example: